Addressing Feature Suppression in Unsupervised Visual Representations: Related Work

 \section{Related Work}

-{\bf (a) Unsupervised Contrastive Representation Learning: } Early work on unsupervised representation learning has focused on designing pretext tasks and training the network to predict the pseudo labels for those tasks.
-Such tasks include solving Jigsaw Puzzles \cite{noroozi2016unsupervised}, filling a missing patch in the input \cite{pathak2016context}, or predicting image rotation \cite{gidaris2018unsupervised}.
+Early work on unsupervised representation learning has focused on designing pretext tasks and training the network to predict their pseudo labels.
+Such tasks include solving jigsaw puzzles \cite{noroozi2016unsupervised}, restoring a missing patch in the input \cite{pathak2016context}, or predicting image rotation \cite{gidaris2018unsupervised}.
 However, pretext tasks have to be handcrafted, and the generality of their representations is typically limited~\cite{chen2020simple}.

-Hence, recently researchers have been focusing on contrastive unsupervised learning, which emerged as a competitive and systematic method for learning effective representations without human supervision.
-The learned features generalize well to downstream tasks, outperform representations learned through handcrafted pretext tasks, and even surpass the performance of supervised models on some tasks \cite{chen2020improved,he2020momentum,chen2020simple,chen2020big}.
+Hence, researchers have recently focused on contrastive learning, which emerged as a competitive and systematic method for learning effective representations without human supervision.
+The learned features generalize well to downstream tasks, outperform representations learned through pretext tasks, and even surpass the performance of supervised models on some tasks \cite{chen2020simple,chen2020big,chen2020improved,he2020momentum}.
 Multiple successful contrastive learning frameworks have been proposed, which typically differ in the way they sample negative pairs.
-To name a few, SimCLR \cite{chen2020simple} uses a large batch-size, and samples negative pairs within each batch.
-The momentum-contrastive approach \cite{he2020momentum} leverages a moving-average encoder and a queue to generate negative samples on-the-fly during training.
+To name a few, SimCLR \cite{chen2020simple} uses a large batch size, and samples negative pairs within each batch.
+The momentum-contrastive approach (MoCo) \cite{he2020momentum} leverages a moving-average encoder and a queue to generate negative samples on the fly during training.
 Contrastive-Multiview-Coding \cite{tian2019contrastive} maintains a memory-bank to store features and generate negative samples.
 Some recent methods, like BYOL, do not rely on negative pairs \cite{chen2020exploring,grill2020bootstrap}.
 Instead, they use two neural networks that learn from each other to boost performance.